rampatra/jbot/readme/README-Slack-JBot-2.0.0.md

 #### Sending Messages

-In __Bots__, you can use the `reply()` method defined in [Bot](/src/main/java/me/ramswaroop/botkit/slackbot/core/Bot.java) class to send messages to Slack.
-You just need to set the text you want to send in [Message](/src/main/java/me/ramswaroop/botkit/slackbot/core/models/Message.java) and everything else will be taken care by BotKit.
+In __Bots__, you can use the `reply()` method defined in [Bot](/src/main/java/me/ramswaroop/jbot/slackbot/core/Bot.java) class to send messages to Slack.
+You just need to set the text you want to send in [Message](/src/main/java/me/ramswaroop/jbot/slackbot/core/models/Message.java) and everything else will be taken care by JBot.
 But you can set other fields if you want such as `id` in the message.

 Here is an example:
 ```java